furqankhan1504/SecureFile/README.md

 ## How To Use

 ### Encrypting a File
-1. Open SecureFile in any modern browser
+1. Open "SecureFile" in any modern browser
 2. Click the Encrypt tab
 3. Drag and drop your file or click to browse
 4. Enter a strong password